nellytadi/test_assignment/README.md

 ```
 composer install
 ```
-next redirect to web directory and run
+next, redirect to web directory and run
 ```
 yarn install
 ```
-The app is set to run tests using sqlite Database, so please make sure you have that installed.
+The application is set to run tests using sqlite Database, so please make sure you have that installed.
 Then add this your .env file
 ```
 TEST_DB_CONNECTION=sqlite